 Syariah compliant loans are basically the same as conventional personal loans except that they adhere to Islamic principles of profit sharing.
-For instance instead of providing you the money to purchase a new car the bank will instead acquire the vehicle on your behalf and lease it to you for an agreed period.
+For instance, instead of providing you the money to purchase a new car the bank will instead acquire the vehicle on your behalf and lease it to you for an agreed period.

 Islamic Banks also refrain from investments that encourage practices that violate Islamic ethics and moral values, such as gambling and alcohol consumption.
 Despite popular misconceptions, non-Muslims are eligible for Syariah compliant loans as well.

-Image creditted to Andrew Bain
+Image credited to Andrew Bain